fuzzlove/ATutor-Instructor-Backup-Arbitrary-File/README.md

 - A copy of the PoC zip file (pwned_backup.zip) can be downloaded: https://github.com/fuzzlove/ATutor-Instructor-Backup-Arbitrary-File

 Screenshots included to show exact steps to successfully reenact exploit.

+Update: There is no fix for this issue ATutor is no longer being maintained.
+[5/22/19]